 - Teach your kids lovingkindness meditation.

-- Visit Happy Acts to sign up for tips on living a happier life, access a happy acts calendar of ideas, share your happy acts, and see how others are spreading happiness.
+- Visit Live Happy to sign up for tips on living a happier life, access a happy acts calendar of ideas, share your happy acts, and see how others are spreading happiness.

 - Create your own happiness wall or find out where to find one near you.

-- Seek out books, movies (such as Inside Out and Trolls), and songs (like Pharrell Williams’ “Happy”) about happiness to share with your kids.
+- Seek out books like Sky’s Search for Ecohappiness and Finding Ecohappiness; movies (such as Inside Out and Trolls), and songs (like Pharrell Williams’ “Happy”) about happiness to share with your kids.